G. de P. — Will the meeting please come to order. Has anyone any question to ask?

 The inner receiving apparatus receives them as pictures, just as the receiving apparatus of the eye receives as pictures the outside world.
 In other words, the mind translates to its own understanding these things as pictures.
 I do not think that Washington was in any especial communication with the Lodge except in the manner that I have just spoken of.
 That is my own belief.
 I cannot go farther than that, because I do not know.

-Student — May I ask another question in connection with that, because it seems to me it is a very important one?
-One of the lady members of the London Lodge, a very devoted, splendid member, had a vision.
+Student — One of the lady members of the London Lodge, a very devoted, splendid member, had a vision.
 She woke up and wrote it down.
 She saw this vision at four o'clock in the morning.
 I thought it was genuine.
 But some six months later when KT was in London I told her about this and she said: "It is absolute imagination."
 She said, "It was not genuine.
 The member, pure, devoted, splendid member, thinking about that a great deal, just had the vision.
 It was not from the soul.
 It was not real."

 Now the question I want to ask you is this: how are we to tell those things, the true from the false?
 That vision to me had all the earmarks of truth.
 How can we, when we are absolutely sincere, looking for light, thinking (especially out in the world) of some great difficulty which we are impersonally trying to face, when we get a message like that, how can we tell whether it is truth?